 Choose The Site Book if…

 If you are a sole trader running regular site work and writing more than two RAMS a month, The Site Book is cheaper and wider.
-Flat-rate pricing from thirty pounds a month covers the full CDM suite - RAMS, CPP, COSHH, inductions, worker sign-off - in one bill, with self-serve signup and a free first project.
-Above the two-a-month breakeven, the maths flips in favour of flat rate.
+Pro is £39/month, or £360/year if paid annually, and covers the full CDM suite - RAMS, CPP, COSHH, inductions, worker sign-off - in one bill, with self-serve signup and a free first project.

 Recommended for: Regular work - more than two RAMS a month